techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 21. }

 What is the result?
 (Choose one.)

-a.
-Test
+A. Test

-b.
-Exception
+B. Exception

-c.
-Compilation fails.
+C. Compilation fails.

-d.
-NullPointerException
+D. NullPointerException

-Answer: C
+ANSWER: C
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: